 Pears, Halved

-Preparation: Wash, peel.
+Preparation: An average of 17½ pounds is needed per canner load of 7 quarts; an average of 11 pounds is needed per canner load of 9 pints.
+Wash, peel.
 Cut lengthwise in half, remove core.
 Place into anti-darkening solution.
 Drain.

-Hot pack: Boil pears 5 minutes in syrup, juice or water.
-Fill hot jars with hot fruit.
-Fill with hot liquid.
+Hot pack: Boil pears for 5 minutes in syrup, juice, or water.
+Fill hot jars with hot fruit and hot cooking liquid, leaving a ½ inch headspace.

 Jar size: Pints or Quarts